casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 casper-client get-state-root-hash --node-address http://[NODE_IP]:7777
 ```

 Let’s check the new contract entry points.
-We should see the _counter_decrement_ entry point now.
+You should see the _counter_decrement_ entry point now.

 ```bash
 casper-client query-global-state \